jes/scamp-cpu/doc/LINKING.md

 but it works.

-This "pre-compiled blob" strategy works for as many libraries as you want, but you need all libraries to be compiler into a single blob.
+This "pre-compiled blob" strategy works for as many libraries as you want, but you need all libraries to be compiled into a single blob.
 I can't think of a way to mix and match multiple blobs, because all of the addresses are static.
 To mix-and-match different blobs, we'd need to defer the `resolve_unbounds()` step of `asm` to the final compilation step, which would basically be what a proper linker would do.
 Maybe one day I'll do a proper linker.